 - extra points if it’s a versatile multi-use item

 🌱NOTE: Before buying anything new, look to see if you have clothes in your closet that have these characteristics.
+If you’re still missing something, consider shopping your local consignment shop or an online site like ThredUp.
 Fast fashion is one of the leading contributors to the global carbon footprint.